 About Us

-As a worker-owned cooperative, Big Duck is owned by our employees.
-Staff who are worker-owners have more power in guiding how Big Duck operates and an equal share in the company’s profits, regardless of their role, seniority, or tenure.
-We’re proud to be part of a global community of cooperatives working to create fairer and more equitable business structures and practices.
+Big Duck is a worker-owned cooperative, which means that employees guide how the business operates and receive an equal share in the company’s profits regardless of their role, seniority, or tenure.
+We’re proud to be part of a global cooperative community working to create more equitable business structures and practices.

 Are we the right partner for you?
-We’d love to learn more about your organization and discover if we can help.
-Read more about our team and what we do or tell us more about your project here.
+We’d love to learn more!
+Tell us about your project here.

 Clients